Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 _&#x46;igure 13：Buttons_

 ## Communication protocol
 Currently, the product's communication protocol system supports TCP connections and custom formats tailored to specific client requirements.
-Its core functions are divided into two main modules: "External Trigger Requests" and "Result Publishing."
+Its core module is External Triggering protocols.
 The overall architecture is highly flexible and extensible, supporting various built-in protocols as well as custom extensions.
 Below is a comprehensive summary of the communication protocol system:

 ### Triggering Protocols